bluenote10/oop_utils/README.md

 ### Under the hood

-To get an idea of what the macro is generating, this is the code produced from the `AbstractInterface` example (slightly edited):
+To get an idea of what the macro is generating, this is the code produced from the `AbstractInterface` example (slightly edited and slighty outdated, because it doesn't show the hiding of the `self` symbol during variable definition):

 ```nim
 # The base class: Because it is abstract, the macro only generate